kurtfiles

 • Gary Beacom - For Gabriel (A Child's Rhythm Basket)

-• Sandra Bezic - Antares, Are You Lonesome Tonight (co-choreographed), Can't Help Falling in Love (co-choreographed), Casablanca, Colour My World (co-choreographed), Crash Into Me, Don't Fence Me In (co-choreographed), Don't Let the Sun Go Down On Me, Grand Canyon Suite (1987-88 LP), Hey Pachuco, How Do You Keep The Music Playing?, I Did It, Rag-GIDON-Time (co-choreographed), Serenade to Sonia, Slippery Side Up (co-choreographed), St. Louis Blues, Tequila, That's Entertainment, Time in a Bottle
+• Sandra Bezic - Antares, Are You Lonesome Tonight (co-choreographed), Can't Help Falling in Love (co-choreographed), Casablanca, Colour My World (co-choreographed), Crash Into Me, Don't Fence Me In (co-choreographed), Don't Let the Sun Go Down On Me, Grand Canyon Suite (1987-88 LP), Hey Pachuco, How Do You Keep The Music Playing?, I Did It, Luck Be a Lady, Rag-GIDON-Time (co-choreographed), Serenade to Sonia, Slippery Side Up (co-choreographed), St. Louis Blues, Tequila, That's Entertainment, Time in a Bottle

 • Shae-Lynn Bourne - Motown Philly